rambo/python-scpi/README.md

 The following statement shows how to send a device clear over the GPIB interface using the GPIB command library for C or QuickBASIC:
     IOCLEAR (705)
 NOTE:	For RS-232 operation, sending a Break will perform the same operation as the IEE-488 device clear message."""

+### Check Carrier-Detect for RS232 transport

+Basically wait for it for X seconds and abort if not found

+### Flow-control for RS232 transport

+Figure out what is the problem